Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

-To test the effect of each kind of error---depolarizing, coherent, and readout---we run noisy simulations in \texttt{qiskit\_aer}~\cite{javadi-abhari_quantum_2024} to obtain $\rho^*$ and collect shot data.
+To test the effect of each kind of error---depolarizing, coherent, and readout---we numerically simulate the reconstruction of the $5$-qubit GHZ state $\rho_{\text{GHZ}(5)}$ in the presence of noise.
+We run these noise simulations in \texttt{qiskit\_aer}~\cite{javadi-abhari_quantum_2024} to obtain $\rho^*$ and collect shot data.
 For these simulations, we transpile the measurement circuits $C_k$ to a $[X, SX, RZ, CZ]$ gate set using the \texttt{qiskit}~\cite{javadi-abhari_quantum_2024} transpiler.
-These gates are given by:
+These gates are given by~\cite{nielsen_quantum_2012}:

 where $\theta \in \R$.
 We sample $T=37$ measurement settings, which yield approximately 512 ($0.5d^2$) Pauli observables (see Table~\ref{tab:obs-for-meas}), and take $N=1024$ shots for each circuit.
 Figure~\ref{fig:pred-fid-under-noise} shows the results of these simulations, comparing $F(\rho_{\text{target}}, \widehat{\rho})$---which estimates the state preparation fidelity---to the true state preparation fidelity $F(\rho_{\text{target}}, \rho^*)$.
-For the depolarizing noise model (orange crosses), we apply depolarizing errors to all $X$, $SX$, and $CZ$ gates, and let $\epsilon$ range from $0$ to $0.0005$.
-The coherent error model (light blue circles) applies a coherent overrotation by $\theta$ to each $SX$ gate (so $SX$ is replaced by $RX(\pi/2 + \theta)$), where $\theta$ ranges from $0$ to $0.1$.
-For the readout error model (purple squares), we vary $q$ from $0$ to $0.05$.
+For the depolarizing noise model (orange triangles), we apply depolarizing errors to all $X$, $SX$, and $CZ$ gates, and let $\epsilon$ range from $0$ to $0.0005$.
+The coherent error model (purple crosses) applies a coherent overrotation by $\theta$ to each $SX$ gate (so $SX$ is replaced by $SX \cdot RX(\theta)$), where $\theta$ ranges from $0$ to $0.09$.
+For the readout error model (blue diamonds), we vary $q$ from $0$ to $0.05$.